MariaCruzg/Crunchbase_analysis/README.md

 # Crunchbase_analysis
 #Introduction*
 The purpose of this notebook is to try out a few algorithms for classification problems.
-I will start with some pre processing (scanling the data, basically) and then cover the following algorithms: Random Forest, XGBoost, Decision Tree and keras.
-For each one, I will compute the model accuracy both for the test and train dataset.
+I will start with some pre processing (scanling the data, basically) and then cover the following algorithms: Random Forest, XGBoost, Decision Tree and Keras Sequential model.
+For each one, I will compute the model accuracy, the Mean Absolute Error, the Mean Squared Error and the Root Mean Squared Error.

 #Information
 The investments series at a company level are given.
 The company status are given - the interesting challenge would be discover if the investments and other criteria help company to be a operating / closed / acquired stage